-The report was issued as a federal court in San Francisco begins hearing arguments over whether Monsanto’s Roundup weed killer causes cancer.
+The report was issued as a federal court in San Francisco began hearing arguments over whether Monsanto’s Roundup weed killer causes cancer.

-The report found it particularly concerning that glyphosate was discovered in 3 out of 4 organic alcoholic beverages tested, despite the fact that weed killer products like Roundup has long been prohibited in the making of organic beer and wine.
+The report found it particularly concerning that glyphosate was discovered in three out of four organic alcoholic beverages tested despite the fact that weed killer products like Roundup have long been prohibited in the making of organic beer and wine.

 While these numbers are below the EPA’s risk tolerances for beverages, at least one previous scientific study found that as little as one ppb of glyphosate can stimulate the growth of breast cancer cells and disrupt the endocrine system.

 With the findings indicating glyphosate contamination is common in some of the most popular beers and wine, the report recommended that the EPA should “reconsider the safety of glyphosate due to increasing scientific evidence showing that glyphosate is a probable human carcinogen” and “ban the use of glyphosate unless and until it can be proven safe.”